 Wilmot is a tiny city located in the state of South Dakota.
 With a population of 424 people and just one neighborhood, Wilmot is the 119th largest community in South Dakota.

-Because occupations involving physical labor dominate the local economy, Wilmot is generally considered to be a blue-collar town.
-38.12% of the Wilmot workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Wilmot is a blue-collar town, with 38.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wilmot is a city of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Wilmot who work in sales jobs (13.81%), teaching (11.60%), and healthcare (8.29%).

-Wilmot’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Wilmot’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Wilmot is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.